ComradeVanti/UnityGameObjectAspect/README.md

 // They must implement IGameObjectAspect public interface IPhysicsObject : IGameObjectAspect {

-    // Add component requirements using properties
+    // Add component requirements using read-only properties

     public RigidBody RigidBody { get; }

     public Collider Collider { get; }

-}
+    // Any other types of members, such as methods, are not allowed }

 // Attempt to get the aspect from some GameObject var physicsObject = someGameObject.TryAspect<IPhysicsObject>();

-// Will be null if it does not have the required components if(phyicsObject != null) {
+// Will be null if game-object does not have the required components if(phyicsObject != null) {

     // Do something with the components